Harish Kalyan

-Harish Kalyan (born 29 June 1990) is an Indian actor who works predominantly in Tamil films.
-His acting debut was in 2010 in Sindhu Samaveli, before being noticed for his performances in Poriyaalan (2014), Vil Ambu (2016) and Pyaar Prema Kaadhal (2018).
+Harish Kalyan (born 29 June 1990) is an Indian actor who primarily works in Tamil cinema.
+He made his acting debut in 2010 with the film Sindhu Samaveli and gained recognition for his roles in Poriyaalan (2014), Vil Ambu (2016), Pyaar Prema Kaadhal (2018), Parking (2023) and Lubber Pandhu (2024).
+He has won the Edison Awards three times.

 Film career

 Career beginnings (2010–2017)

-Harish Kalyan made his debut in Samy's controversial Sindhu Samaveli (2010), portraying the role of Anbu, whose wife has an illicit relationship with her father-in-law.
-Upon release, the film met with contrasting reviews, whilst some critics refused to give the film a rating, declaring their disgust at the film's plot.
+Harish Kalyan made his debut in Samy's Sindhu Samaveli (2010).
+The film met with contrasting reviews.
 Critics described his next role in the Thaman-musical Aridhu Aridhu (2010) as "okay", but the film also failed to take a strong opening at the box office.
-Harish then went on to work in S. A. Chandrasekhar's Sattapadi Kutram (2011), which featured Sathyaraj, Vikranth and Bhanu in other roles.
-The film showcased the changes our legal system demands, with Harish playing a spoilt brat who eventually turns over a new leaf in the film.
+Harish then went on to work in S. A. Chandrasekhar's Sattapadi Kutram (2011).
 The film opened to poor reviews and did poorly at the box office.
 He was next seen alongside Karunas, Shweta Basu Prasad and Sanjana Singh in the 2013 comedy film Chandhamama, before playing a supporting role in the Telugu film, Jai Sriram (2013).
 During the period, he also worked on a bilingual film titled Guest opposite Poonam Kaur, but the film did not have a theatrical release.

-After half a dozen films, he was finally noticed for his performance in the thriller Poriyaalan (2014), where he portrayed a young civil engineer aspiring to become a property developer caught up in a real estate scam.
-Produced by Vetrimaaran and featuring him alongside Anandhi, Poriyaalan became Harish's first successful venture with critics praising his performance.
+After half a dozen films, he was noticed for his performance in the thriller Poriyaalan (2014), where he portrayed a young civil engineer aspiring to become a property developer caught up in a real estate scam.
+Poriyaalan became Harish's first successful venture with critics praising his performance.
 The success of Poriyaalan prompted film maker Suseenthiran to select Harish to portray a leading role in his production, Vil Ambu (2016).
 Appearing in an ensemble cast including his own father Kalyan, Sri and Chandini Tamilarasan, critics praised Harish's performance stating he "scores big time" and "is bound to be noticed for his charming looks and clean features".
 Despite winning positive reviews, the film did middling business at the box office.
 In 2017, Harish appeared in another Telugu film, the romantic comedy Kaadhali, where he featured alongside Sai Ronak and Pooja Doshi.
 A critic praised his performance saying that he "plays his part with maturity".
+In 2017, Harish took part in the first season of the Tamil reality television show, Bigg Boss hosted by Kamal Haasan.
+He entered the show on day 53 as a new contestant and finished as the show's second runner up.